What I’ve done to judge the best crossbow

 Nonetheless it is by far the most powerful crossbow out so far this year (pending the release of the Scorpyd Nemesis).
 It’s quiet as a mouse, and fantastic to move around and shoulder.
 It also has some pretty good grouping compared to other bows.

 For downsides however, look no further than the price tag.
-If it came in a little better on the wallet I may have made this the best crossbow for 2019.
+If it came in a little better on the wallet I may have made this the best crossbow.

 The new trigger shows off a new string-latch design, with some 50% less travel.
 That said, there’s still a little creep noticeable when firing arrows down the testing range.